dhdaines/playa/README.md

 Yes it's not just "playa".
 Sorry about that.

-## An important note about coordinate spaces

-Wait, what is this "absolute position" of which you speak, and which PLAYA gives you?
-It's important to understand that there is no definition of "device space" in the PDF standard, and I quote (PDF 1.7 sec 8.3.2.2):

-> A particular device’s coordinate system is called its device space.
-The origin of the device space on different devices can fall in different places on the output page; on displays, the origin can vary depending on the window system.
-Because the paper or other output medium moves through different printers and imagesetters in different directions, the axes of their device spaces may be oriented differently.

-PLAYA considers this to mean:

-- Units are default user space units (1/72 of an inch).
-- `(0, 0)` is the bottom-left corner of the page, whose size is defined by its `MediaBox` after rotation is applied.
-- Coordinates increase from the bottom-left corner of the page.

-Concretely this means that if you have a weird PDF created by a weird PDF tool that thinks `MediaBox` is the same thing as `CropBox` (which it isn't, even though it may seem so at first glance) and creates a `MediaBox` with an origin that isn't `(0, 0)`, you won't get quite the same output coordinates as you would with another library that considers device space to just be default user space (presumably after rotation).

 ## Usage

 Do you want to get stuff out of a PDF?
 You have come to the right